-"Clawback Executive Officer" shall mean the Company's president, principal financial officer, principal accounting officer (or if there is no such accounting officer, the controller), any vice-president of the Company in charge of a principal business unit, division, or function (such as sales, administration, or finance), any other officer who performs a policy-making function, or any other person who performs similar policymaking functions for the Company's parent(s) or subsidiaries shall be deemed Clawback Executive officers if they perform such policy making functions for the Company.
+"Clawback Executive Officer" shall mean the Company's president, principal financial officer, principal accounting officer (or if there is no such accounting officer, the controller), any vice-president of the Company in charge of a principal business unit, division, or function (such as sales, administration, or finance), any other officer who performs a policy-making function, or any other person who performs similar policymaking functions for the Company.
+Individuals who serve in such roles or perform such functions for the Company's parent(s) or subsidiaries shall be deemed Clawback Executive officers if they perform such policy making functions for the Company.